-Natasha recently acted as junior counsel in the Supreme Court with Howard Stephens QC and Katherine Deal in Keefe v (1) Mapfre Mutualidad Compania De Seguros Y Reaseguros SA (2) Hoteles Pinero Canarias SL, an appeal concerning the interpretation of the Brussels I Regulations governing jurisdiction in insurance matters
+Natasha recently acted as junior counsel in the Supreme Court with Howard Stevens QC and Katherine Deal in Keefe v (1) Mapfre Mutualidad Compania De Seguros Y Reaseguros SA (2) Hoteles Pinero Canarias SL, an appeal concerning the interpretation of the Brussels I Regulations governing jurisdiction in insurance matters

 She provided advice to the estates and dependant family members of those killed in the Tunisian terrorist attacks, pending the Inquest and civil claims against the tour operator.

 Natasha is regularly instructed in matters raising jurisdictional and conflict of law issues, particularly in relation to insurance jurisdiction, and in claims under European Conventions and the Package Travel Regulations.

 Natasha takes on drafting and advisory work in professional negligence claims against legal, medical and construction professionals and financial advisors.
 She has recently returned from secondment to the Medical Malpractice team of a leading Defendant solicitors’ firm, specialising in private medical care providers and inquests.